 I am evolutionary biologist conducting research primarily on social selection (including sexual selection).
-I have worked mainly on birds, fishes, insects, and mammals (including humans) but am a naturalist at heart and usually choose study species that I think will best answer the questions that interest me.
+I have worked mainly on birds, fishes, insects, and mammals (including humans), but I am a naturalist at heart and usually choose study species that I think will best answer the questions that interest me.

-I am currently working on a study of mate choice and parental investment in burying beetles (Nicrophorus) in the French Pyrenees, and a study of dawn choruses in birds at several sites in France, Canada, the United States and Australia.
+I am currently working on a study of sex ratio and the evolution of body size on Gray-crowned Rosy Finches on St Paul Island, Alaska, and a study of dawn choruses in birds at several sites in France, Canada, the United States and Australia.

 I don’t update this website more than once a year so if you are interested in my recent thoughts, ideas and photos follow me on Twitter at the links to the right.